 The status of the Company's holding in Smith Electric Vehicles US Corp was reviewed during the year.
 The Board previously advised that the company had ceased operations and did not feel that Smith had made sufficient progress towards achieving its plan of obtaining a public listing to maintain the previous valuation and had therefore decided to impair the investment in Smith to £nil.
-Subsequently, a plan to establish a joint-venture was beset by litigation (see Strategic Report on pages 3 to 5) and while the litigation has now been settled, no progress has since been made that gives rise to an expectation of a realisation in value.
+Subsequently, no progress has since been made that gives rise to an expectation of a realisation in value.
 As such, the Board is maintaining its view that the investment currently has nil value.